parrt/msds692/README.md

 * Make sure you are facing into the camera as Honorlock will shut down the system and force you to restart.
 * Make sure that you are not looking down and to the right as if you are looking at notes or using your phone.
 Honorlock will flag this as cheating.
 * You must not start and stop your browser; Honorlock will flag this is cheating.
-* You must not use other applications or visit non-Canvas-quiz URLs during the exam.
+* You must not use other applications or visit non-Canvas-quiz URLs during the exam unless the exam indicates this is permitted.
+* Do not have your phone visible as the proctor will stop the quiz

 Side notes: